burdiuz/png-pack/README.md

 This is an open-source application based on  Adobe AIR runtime.
 It allows to save your custom data into PNG image file and restore it back from image.

 [Download Image Data Pack installation file](https://github.com/burdiuz/png-pack/raw/master/ImagePack.air)
-> **Note:** This is cross-platform application that can be installed on Windows, Mac or Linux machine, but you will need to have [Adobe AIR runtime](https://get.adobe.com/air/) installed before installing User-Agent Comparer application.
-[Download Adobe AIR runtime](https://get.adobe.com/air/)
+> **Note:** This is cross-platform application that can be installed on Windows, Mac or Linux machine, but you will need to have [Adobe AIR runtime](https://airsdk.harman.com/runtime) installed before installing Image Data Pack application.
+Since [Adobe stopped support of Adobe AIR](https://blog.adobe.com/en/publish/2019/05/30/the-future-of-adobe-air), it passed full control of Aobe Flash/Air to "HARMAN a SAMSUNG company" and can be downloaded from their website, [download Adobe AIR runtime](https://airsdk.harman.com/runtime)

 Main window of the application
 ![Application Mian window](images/mainwindow.png)